udexon/Phosway/12_B_Scenarios_Code.md

 In this article, we describe a scenario where
-Adam decides to recycle a empty can (a Coke can, shown below) By giving it away to Brian, who works for a recycling company.
+Adam decides to recycle a empty can (a Coke can, shown below) by giving it away to Brian, who works for a recycling company:

 1. Adam passes Can A to Brian.